HEnquist/camilladsp/README.md

 Resampling is provided by the [Rubato library.](https://github.com/HEnquist/rubato)

 This library does asynchronous and synchronous resampling with adjustable parameters.
+Asynchronous resampling can be done with or without anti-aliasing.

-For asynchronous resampling, the overall strategy is to use a sinc interpolation filter with a fixed oversampling ratio, and then use polynomial interpolation to get values for arbitrary times between those fixed points.
+For asynchronous resampling with anti-aliasing, the overall strategy is to use a sinc interpolation filter with a fixed oversampling ratio, and then use polynomial interpolation to get values for arbitrary times between those fixed points.

+Asynchronous resampling without anti-aliasing works by performing polynomial interpolation between the sample points.
+This skips the computationally expensive sinc interpolation filter and is therefore considerably faster.
+This method produces a result that isn't as clean as with anti-aliasing, but the difference is small and often inaudible.

 For synchronous resampling it instead works by transforming the waveform with FFT, modifying the spectrum, and then getting the resampled waveform by inverse FFT.